How to Lead an Empowering and Effective Cleanse

 - Food and the practice of eating is a central focus point in Ayurveda.
 Remind your clients to eat at regular times, without distractions (no T.V., email, phones!), and in a positive environment.
 Taking a few breaths before the meal, centering, and focusing on gratitude before a meal really helps with digestion, as does eating in a mindful manner (paying attention to texture, color, and the tastes).

 - Renew the client’s prana flow by introducing some basic (or more advanced if the audience are more familiar with Ayurveda) pranayama and yoga that they can do during a cleanse.
-Calm, slow Nadi Shodhana and some restorative yoga goes a long way.
+Calm, slow Nadi Shodhana (Alternate Nostril Breathing) and some restorative yoga go a long way.

 Bringing Closure to the Cleanse

 Some of your clients may be more than ready to be done with the cleanse and others may still be processing or detoxing.
 If they are part of the latter, encourage continuing at least with the diet aspect of the cleanse (along with adequate hydration and some extra down time) until everything has been processed and flushed out.
 If they are part of the former group, give them some guidelines before they run off in celebration to the closest bakery or restaurant.

 - Ease back into a normal diet.
 Start with root vegetables, then green vegetables, followed by grains, then dairy, and lastly milk.
 Give the digestive fire a day or two with each before progressing to the next food group.
 Continue to eat cooked foods.